jhu-wsep/ansible-role-drush/README.md

 The path where drush will be installed and available to your system.
 Should be in your user's `$PATH` so you can run commands simply with `drush` instead of the full path.

+    drush_git_path: /usr/bin/git

+The path where this playbook will look to make sure git is installed.

+    drush_git_path: /usr/local/bin/composer

+The path where this playbook will look to make sure composer is installed.

     drush_version: "master"

 The version of Drush to install (examples: `"master"` for the bleeding edge, `"7.x"`, `"6.x"`, `"6.2.0"`).
 This should be a string as it refers to a git branch, tag, or commit hash.